PanDAWMS/panda-docs/docs/source/client/pchain.rst

     :language: yaml
     :caption: gitlab.cwl

-A Gitlab CI step is defined by setting  :brown:`gitlab` to the ``run`` filed and the following parameters in the ``in`` section.
+A Gitlab CI step, defined with :brown:`gitlab` in the ``run`` filed, specifies the following parameters in the ``in`` section.

 .. list-table::